 If you live in Seattle, you may find yourself wondering whether the water from your tap is drinkable.
-How high is the quality?
-Is it better or worse than other cities in the United States?
+Is it of high quality?
+Is it better or worse than other states/cities in the United States?

 Seattle Water Quality Report: What is in the Water?

 |Total haloacetic acids||15 to 60 ppb||60 ppb||Zero|

 The tap water in Seattle has fewer contaminants than in other cities.
 For instance, while in cities such as San Francisco and Portland, lead is still a problem due to old plumbing components, there’s no such problem in Seattle.

 However, according to the latest water quality report, the treated water of the city’s two water sources, Cedar River and Tolt River, still bears some hazardous impurities.
 The most prominent contaminants are arsenic, total trihalomethanes (TTHMs), haloacetic acids (HAA5), radium, bromate, and fluoride.

 The Environmental Protection Agency (EPA) sets standards for all these contaminants under the National Primary Drinking Water Regulations (NPDWRs).